pdaoust/type-wrangler/README.md

-# Wrangler
+# Type Wrangler
-`Wrangler` is a very small CommonJS module that smoothes over some of the gotchas in JavaScript type checking and casting.
+Type Wrangler is a very small CommonJS module that smoothes over some of the gotchas in JavaScript type checking and casting.
 It behaves the way you (or rather, I) would expect type checking and casting to work -- e.g., `is.object()` only works on objects that are neither arrays nor regular expressions.
 It also makes `indexOf()` easier to use, and provides search functions.
 Works in Node; should work in browser as well, exporting the objects `is` and `to` into the global namespace.

 None of these techniques are earth-shattering; most people will use these in their daily work.
 I just didn't want to have to remember all of them while I was banging out code.